 Website >

-Located at the foot of the Golden Gate Bridge on 7.5 acres of National Park land in Sausalito, The Bay Area Discovery Museum features seven exhibition spaces and six research-based daily drop-in programs.
-Their free admission program is now limited to Bay Area residents on the first Wednesday; see the website or call for more details.
+Located at the foot of the Golden Gate Bridge on 7.5 acres of National Park land in Sausalito, the Bay Area Discovery Museum features several discovery zones including Discovery Beach, Mud Kitchen, and Art Zone.
+Not every first Wednesday of the month is free: their free First Wednesday admission program is now twice a year and limited to Bay Area residents; see the website or call for more details.

 What’s great for kids: The whole indoor/outdoor location is a wonderful place to play with children, ages 6 months to 10 years.
-We love the Discovery Museum in Sausalito.
+Find out why we love the Discovery Museum in Sausalito.

 Location: 557 McReynolds Road, Sausalito